Liberal Arts

 What are my career options?

 Liberal arts graduates will work in an extremely wide range of roles and job sectors.
-From business and finance, advertising, teaching, research, management, law, marketing, journalism, non-profit and public sector work, a liberal arts degree is a way of demonstrating your value and potential contribution to potential employers.
+From business and finance, advertising, teaching, research, management, law, marketing, journalism, non-profit and public sector work.

 Employers frequently ask for graduates who are skilled across a range of areas as well as being adaptable and creative.
-As a liberal arts student, you can meet this demand by drawing upon your interdisciplinary education to work for many organisations from charities, newspapers, schools and the Civil Service to big graduate employers, because you can think differently and create significant value for organisations.
+As a liberal arts student, you can meet this demand by drawing upon your interdisciplinary education to work for many varying organisations because you can think differently and create significant added value.

 You are also well-placed to pursue further qualifications in a specific career or to study at a postgraduate level because of your interdisciplinary skills.